btcpayserver/blog/blog/_posts/btcpay-server-1-10-0.md

 Every Major release comes with many improvements and upgrades on Plugins.
 As the plugin system is being built out longer and crazier every time, this release cycle saw great improvements in LNBank, Nostr, and even a new one in Auto-forward payments.

-### LNBank
+### LNbank

 Together with the new BTCPay Server version, [LNbank v1.6](https://github.com/dennisreimann/btcpayserver-plugin-lnbank/blob/master/CHANGELOG.md) releases which incorporates the new "Hide Sensitive Info" setting and adds wallet balance graphs.
-A better admin overview of LNBank Wallets, what’s the current balance of those who use LNBank on your BTCPay Server instance.
-Users will now be warned when LNBank liabilities exceed the Lightning Node’s balance, API Access to LNBank wallets and LNURL Withdraw support has been added, which allows configurable LNURL withdrawal access per wallet.
+A better admin overview of LNbank Wallets, what’s the current balance of those who use LNbank on your BTCPay Server instance.
+Users will now be warned when LNbank liabilities exceed the Lightning Node’s balance, API Access to LNbank wallets and LNURL Withdraw support has been added, which allows configurable LNURL withdrawal access per wallet.

 ![BTCPay Server Hide sensitive info](/images/BTCPayServerHiden.gif)